NNPDF/nnpdf/doc/sphinx/source/vp/reports.rst

 2. Displaying math (the `mathjax` flag)

 Displaying math on browsers is painful and not without trouble.
 Pandoc tries to render the LaTeX math using utf8-characters.
-This doesn't require external dependencies and allows to work with the text normally, but is extremely limited (little more than subindexes and greek letters).
+This does not require external dependencies and allows one to work with the text normally, but is extremely limited (little more than subindexes and greek letters).

-It is possible to set `mathjax:True` to use the `Mathjax <https://www.mathjax.org/>`_ library.
+It is possible to set `mathjax: True` to use the `Mathjax <https://www.mathjax.org/>`_ library.
 This supports many more symbols, but is rather slow and requires an external connection in order to render the math.